Server (asyncio)

-Whenever a client connects, the server creates a WebSocketServerProtocol, performs the opening handshake, and delegates to the connection handler, ws_handler.
+Whenever a client connects, the server creates a ServerConnection, performs the opening handshake, and delegates to the handler coroutine.

-The handler receives the WebSocketServerProtocol and uses it to send and receive messages.
+The handler receives the ServerConnection instance, which you can use to send and receive messages.

 Once the handler completes, either normally or with an exception, the server performs the closing handshake and closes the connection.